-Our topic for this semester is "border-crossing and bridge-building", which will include discussions on the role of translation and translators as intercultural mediators, through communicating between different language variants, political convictions, ideologies, in times of war and peace and (EU) political upheavals.
-We'll also be looking at the way in which texts and their interpretations might change across state borders (in addition to the obvious linguistic boundaries) and at newer phenomena like "bridge translators", producing draft translations to be honed into the final text by non-linguists.
+We'll continue last semester's topic of "border crossing and bridge-building", which will include discussions on the role of translation and translators as intercultural mediators, through communicating between different language variants, political convictions, ideologies, in times of war and peace and (EU) political upheavals.
+This term, we'll particularly be looking at the way in which texts and their interpretations might change across historical borders: Why do classics get retranslated?
+How do you translate a living and how a dead author?
+How much historical context is necessary for a translation to "work"?

 The events - further details of which can be found in the calendar below - are free to attend.